Battle of Elsenborn Ridge: Attack stalls

 On 26 December, 246th Volksgrenadier Division made a final, forlorn, attack on the Elsenborn Ridge against units of the U.S. 99th Infantry Division.
 This attack by infantry conscripts was mowed down by artillery fire virtually at the moment of its start.
 The artillery concentration of an entire American army corps made the Elsenborn Ridge position virtually unassailable.

-At sunrise on 27 December 1944, Sepp Dietrich and his 6th Panzer Army were in a difficult situation east of Elsenborn Ridge.
+At sunrise on 27 December 1944, Dietrich and his 6th Panzer Army were in a difficult situation east of Elsenborn Ridge.
 12th SS Panzer Division, 3rd Panzergrenadier Division, and its supporting volksgrenadier divisions had beaten themselves into a state of uselessness against the heavily fortified American positions.
 They could advance no further, and as the Americans counter-attacked, on 16 January 1945, the Sixth Panzer Army was transferred to the Eastern Front.

 The weather improved in late December and early January, allowing Allied planes to attack the Germans from the air and seriously hinder their movement.
 The Germans launched an air offensive of their own in the Netherlands, destroying many Allied aircraft but sacrificing even more of their own irreplaceable aircraft and skilled pilots.
 They also launched a major ground offensive in Alsace on 1 January, but failed to regain the initiative.
 The end of Battle of the Bulge is officially considered to be 16 January, exactly one month after the Germans launched it, but fighting continued for three more weeks until early February when the front lines were reestablished on the positions held on 16 December.